-National Grid NTS’s gas demand scenarios are developed as part of the annual FES process using detailed analysis of demand drivers including (but not limited to) fuel prices and economic forecasts.
-Indicative forecasts are received from DNOs as required under section H of the OAD and these may also be used as an input to the process.
-Demand scenarios will be produced for different market sectors, with scenarios produced for both annual gas demand and peak day gas demand.
+Our gas demand scenarios are developed as part of the annual Future Energy Scenarios (FES) process using detailed analysis of demand drivers including, but not limited to, fuel prices and economic forecasts.
+Indicative forecasts are received from distribution network operators (DNOs) as required under section H of the OAD and these may also be used as an input to the process.
+Demand scenarios are produced for different market sectors, with scenarios produced for both annual gas demand and peak day gas demand.

-Peak day forecasts are required under Special Condition A9 (Pipe-Line System Security Standards) of National Grid NTS’s Licence to ensure that the network meets the security of supply standard.
-A 1-in-20 peak day forecast will be produced from statistical analysis of historic weather patterns that determines the demand level that is expected to be reached or exceeded on average once in every 20 years.
+Peak day forecasts are required under Special Condition A9 (Pipe-Line System Security Standards) of our Licence.
+This ensure that the network meets the security of supply standard.
+A 1-in-20 peak day forecast is produced from statistical analysis of historic weather patterns that determines the demand level that is expected to be reached or exceeded on average once in every 20 years.
 Such a peak day demand level could be experienced on more than one day in a winter.
-For a further detail on this, please see Appendix A earlier in the document.
+For a further detail on this, please see Appendix A.

-Load duration curves of annual gas demand will be produced from statistical analysis of historic data to determine the number of days each year on average that a demand level is reached or exceeded.
-Two curves will be produced for investment planning needs:
+Load duration curves of annual gas demand are produced from statistical analysis of historic data to determine the number of days each year, on average, that a demand level is reached or exceeded.
+Two curves are produced for investment planning needs:

-a 1-in-50 load duration curve to reflect severe conditions that may be expected on each day of the gas year, and an average load duration curve to reflect average conditions that may be expected on each day of the gas year.
-National Grid NTS will normally use the average load duration curve to generate demand patterns for off-peak analysis, however specific analysis (for example for determining turn-up or turn-down contract requirements) will require analysis using the severe load duration curve.
+a 1-in-50 load duration curve to reflect severe conditions that may be expected on each day of the gas year

+average load duration curve to reflect average conditions that may be expected on each day of the gas year.

+We normally use the average load duration curve to generate demand patterns for off-peak analysis.
+However, specific analysis (for example for determining turn-up or turn-down contract requirements) require analysis using the severe load duration curve.

-Sensitivities around the demand scenarios assumptions may also be considered in order to produce ranges of potential demand over the longer term.
+Sensitivities around the demand scenarios assumptions are also considered to produce ranges of potential demand over the longer term.

-The GTYS will describe the assumptions driving the gas demand scenarios and the scenario data.
-Further detail on the assumptions behind the scenarios can also be found in the Future Energy Scenarios document.
+The Gas Ten Year Statement (GTYS) describe the assumptions driving the gas demand scenarios and the scenario data.
+Further detail on the assumptions behind the scenarios can also be found in the FES document.

-National Grid NTS’s Demand Forecasting Methodology is published on National Grid’s website31 and contains a detailed description of how statistical models are used to produce peak day forecasts and load duration curves.
+Our Demand Forecasting Methodology is published on our website and contains a detailed description of how statistical models are used to produce peak day forecasts and load duration curves.

-31 http://www2.nationalgrid.com/WorkArea/DownloadAsset.aspx?id=8589937808

-Offtake Capacity Statements, Offtake Pressure Statements and Long Term Planning Information
+Offtake Capacity Statement, Offtake Pressure Statement and long-term planning information

-The UNC requires National Grid NTS and the DNOs to share information to ensure their systems are planned in a coordinated manner.
+The UNC requires us and the DNOs to share information to ensure their systems are planned in a coordinated manner.

-The UNC TPD Section B describes the annual Offtake Capacity Statement (OCS) and Offtake Pressure Statement (OPS) processes, which National Grid NTS and DNOs use to agree peak day requirements for DNOs for NTS Exit (Flexibility) Capacity and Assured Offtake Pressures respectively.
+The UNC TPD Section B describes the annual Offtake Capacity Statement (OCS) and Offtake Pressure Statement (OPS) processes, which we and DNOs use to agree peak day requirements for DNOs for NTS exit (flexibility) capacity and assured offtake pressure (AOP) respectively.

-The Assured Offtake Pressures (AOP) agreed between National Grid NTS and DNOs are applicable for each day of the Gas Year and are independent of demand.
-AOPs were initially set during the sales of National Grid’s Distribution Networks to provide DNOs with sufficiently high system input pressures to meet their planning requirements on days of high demand, up to 1 in 20 forecast peak demand levels.
-There is an interaction between AOPs and NTS Exit (Flexibility) Capacity when providing DNOs with sufficient levels of linepack to meet their diurnal storage planning obligation.
+The AOPs agreed between us and DNOs are applicable for each day of the Gas Year and are independent of demand.
+AOPs were initially set during the sales of National Grid’s Distribution Networks to provide DNOs with sufficiently high system input pressures to meet their planning requirements on days of high demand, up to 1-in-20 forecast peak demand levels.
+There is an interaction between AOPs and NTS exit (flexibility) capacity when providing DNOs with sufficient levels of linepack to meet their diurnal storage planning obligation.